 To continue to support the huge rise in the popularity of cycling in the Capital, the Mayor and TfL are investing a further £55 million in cycling this year – up from £36 million last year, and a ten-fold increase on the £5.5 million spent on cycling in 2000.
 This money is being spent on improved cycle parking facilities, education, events and cycle promotion.

-Boris Johnson, Mayor of
+Boris Johnson, Mayor of London said:

 “I’m delighted that a growing number of people – like me – are choosing to cycle around London, and great strides have been made.
 But the overall number is still too low, which suggest that many Londoners need further encouragement to take it up.
 Alongside TfL, the boroughs, and business, I am exploring a range of options to make cycling safer, more practical and more attractive. £2 million is to be invested in new secure parking facilities, and alongside the forthcoming bicycle hire scheme and other ambitious initiatives in the near future I’m hoping to inspire a whole new generation of cyclists.”

-Peter Hendy, Commissioner of Transport for
+Peter Hendy, Commissioner of Transport for London said:

 “Despite one of the wettest summers on record, Londoners’ passion for cycling continues to grow.
 A 91 per cent growth in cycling levels in just eight years is a great achievement, but we are working to build on this steady growth and improve conditions for cyclists still further.